Finance

 Up to KRW 9.4B2.0%4.0%

-Regulated zones are designated annually by the Ministry of Land.
-In 2026, regulated zones cover only parts of Seoul's Gangnam-4 districts and Yongsan-gu.
-Most other metropolitan areas have been deregulated.
+Over KRW 9.4B2.7%5.0%Regulated zones are designated each year by the Ministry of Land.
+In 2026, they are limited to parts of Seoul's Gangnam-4 districts and Yongsan-gu.
+Most other metropolitan areas have been removed from the regulated-zone list

 • Non-apartments (villas, multi-family, officetels) can register for the 10-year long-term plan